CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 No one knows what will be the shape of the code in the future

-- when (if ever) will the feature be needed
+- When (if ever) will the feature be needed
-- what constraints will a feature meet
+- What constraints will a feature meet

 --